Where can I find soil surveys?

 Soil Surveys can be found in CatSearch by doing a Subject search for "soil surveys [state name]" or "soil surveys [state name] [county name]".
 For example, to search for Gallatin County soil surveys, type in "soil surveys montana gallatin".
 To find all of the Montana soil surveys the library owns, search for "soil surveys montana".

 Soil Surveys at Renne Library are located in the Government Documents section, which is in the Basement.
 The call number is A57.38.
 Browsing the surveys can be difficult; they are arranged differently depending on when they were published.
 To find your soil survey:

 Each soil survey is organized in two parts:

 The USDA has many current soil surveys available online.
 For these and other resources, check out the other tabs in the Guide.

-Montana has an official state soil -- Scobey soil.
+Montana has a state soil -- Scobey soil.

 These soils formed in glacial till and under prairie vegetation.
 The average annual precipitation is about 12 inches.
 The average annual temperature is about 43 degrees F. The frost-free period is about 115 days.

 These soils are named for the town of Scobey, in northeast Montana.
 The series was established in 1928.